sonphantrung/AIHubDocs-en/assets/RVC Resources/Audio Formats & Sample Rate.md

         Enter the HF space <u>[here</u>](https://huggingface.co/spaces/TheStinger/Ilaria_Audio_Analyzer).
     ***
     - ##### STEP 2:
-        Press the box on the right to input your audio.
+        Press the box on the left to input your audio.
 Or just simply drag the file to it.
         Then click `Create Spectrogram and Get Info`.

         <img src="../audioformats-img/1.png" alt="image" width="500" height="auto">‎